 We definitely want to hear your opinion on the matter, but we ask everyone commenting below to keep things to a calm and rational manner.
 We do not feel the need to insult anyone for their opinion, for or against, and we hope you don’t either.

 We’ll continue to fill in the details as soon as Disney makes any more comments on the matter or changes anything.

 If you want the latest info on the Disney World Reopening and all the new guidelines coming, don’t forget to sign up for our FREE Weekly E-Mail Newsletter.
-There we bring you the latest updates as well as vacation planning tips.
 You can sign up here: Join our E-Mail Newsletter

 So let’s dive in and see what we know so far.

 NEWS 6/18/20 – Orange County Requires Face Masks in All Public Areas

 Due to the rising number of infections in the State of Florida, Orange County Mayor Jerry Demings has just announced an executive order requiring face masks to be worn in all public areas.

 The new order is not partial and every person in Orange County is required to wear a face mask no matter if they are working, visiting, living or carrying on any other activity in public.
 Businesses are encouraged to not allow entry to anyone that doesn’t comply with these new rules.

 The only exceptions to this new order are: people exercising while maintaining physical distancing, people who have an existing health condition that a face mask would impair, workers with no face-to-face contact with others, and a few other limited exceptions.

 The face mask order goes into effect June 20, 2020 at 12:01 am and will remain indefinitely.